rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![](30-top-tech-podcasts-in-2019/full-stack-radio.jpg)](http://www.fullstackradio.com/)

 Weekly in-depth interview show with Adam Wathan.
-Sometimes I listen to the guests
+Sometimes I listen to the guests and wonder if I'd ever have such an enormous understanding of tech as they do.

 <small>Full Stack Radio [iTunes](https://geo.itunes.apple.com/ca/podcast/feed/id955596067) | Full Stack Radio [RSS](https://rss.simplecast.com/podcasts/279/rss)</small>